 - Orange zest — For garnish.

-- Remove the sauce from the heat and let cool down for 5 minutes.
+- Remove the sauce from the heat and let cool down for 5 minutes to get even more the thick consistency we are looking for.

 Recipe variations